mozkomor/GrinGoldMiner/README.md

 # GPU Miner for Cuckoo Cycle PoW - Work In Progress
 This miner runs on windows and linux.
-It does not actually interface with grin software yet (see below).
 OpenCL version is being made, bounty cuda version can be seen in repo.

  * Stratum communication tested, implementation underway
  * OpenCL version is finished but needs to be rewritten for AMD to work around a feature we did not know about (credits to OhGodACompany) - currently too slow on AMD